phylosdd/PhyCoMB/README.md

 ## How far along is this project?

-It's not very developed yet, but it's at least off the ground.
+Well, it's at least off the ground.
-A grant proposal to support PhyCoMB is under review.
+A grant proposal to support PhyCoMB has been recommended for funding by NSF.
-A first suite of tests has been employed in a manuscript introducing a new method of state-dependent diversification.
+A first suite of tests has been employed in a manuscript introducing a new method of state-dependent diversification (FISSE, Rabosky & Goldberg, in review at Evolution).

 If you're interested in contributing, please speak up!